A fogger is a device that repels or kills insects. These devices are mostly used to combat mosquitoes in backyards, gardens, patios, and other areas.

-Mosquito fogger is a device that is used to repeal or terminate insects, mostly mosquitoes from backyard, garden, patio and other areas.
-After you have discovered areas around your house where mosquitoes are living, next thing is to choose the most effective time for fogging.
-There are few important things to note about when it’s best to fog and when you should avoid fogging for safety or efficiency reasons.
+First, you’ll need to find the areas around your house where the mosquitoes are living.
+The next step is to choose the most effective time for fogging.
+There are few important things to note about when it’s best to fog and when you should avoid fogging, for safety or efficiency reasons.
 We’ll go into those reasons below.

-- At evening hours and around dusk the day temperature has lowered and most of the time temperature closer to ground is going to be higher than that in air.
-This allows the fog from an insect fogger to settle on the ground more easier and fog is going stay on the area for longer time.
+- In the evening hours, around dusk, the temperature has lowered.
+Most of the time, the temperature closer to the ground is going to be higher than that in the air.
+This will allow the fog from the fogger to settle on the ground more easily.
+Therefore, the fog will stay in the area for a longer amount of time.

-- At this time wind is usually died down, which is very important for a successful fogging session.
+- At this time of day, the wind has usually died down, which is very important for a successful fogging session.

-- Most good insects like butterflies and bees are active at daytime and their activity has ended before the late evening hours and dusk.
-Fogging at this time won’t harm these good species as much, because most insecticides will not only kill mosquitoes but other small bugs and insects that may do good job for your garden and biosphere around the fogging area.
+- Most good insects like butterflies and bees are active during the day while their activity will have ended before dusk.
+So, fogging at this time won’t cause as much harm to these good species.
+This is great since most insecticides will kill not only mosquitoes but also other small bugs and insects that may be beneficial to the area.

-- Fogging in gusty wind makes the fogging process ineffective.
+- Fogging in a strong wind makes the fogging process ineffective.
 The insecticide particles won’t be able to reach the area you want to fog.
-The wind will blow the particles away immediately after they have been sprayed out of the nozzle of a fogger.
-By fogging in high wind conditions you will more likely waste large amount of insecticide rather than making a visible impact on the mosquito population in the area you’re fogging.
+The wind will blow the particles away immediately after they exit the nozzle of the fogger.
+If you fog in high wind, you’ll be more likely to waste a large amount of insecticide than make a visible impact on the mosquito population in the area you’re treating.

-- High wind gusts can make fogging uncontrollable and the fog can be blown to areas you’re not willing to fog.
-This may be harmful not only for plants and good insects but also for children, pets and even yourself.
-This is why FOGGING IN HIGH WIND SHOULD BE AVOIDED AND CAN EVEN BE DANGEROUS FOR THE ENVIRONENT.
+- Strong gusts of wind can make fogging uncontrollable and can blow the fog into areas you didn’t plan on fogging.
+This could be harmful – not only to plants and good insects – but also to children, pets, and even yourself.